Concussion

 Your child’s primary care provider will ask a lot of questions to understand how the injury happened and what symptoms your child is experiencing.
 The primary care provider will do a physical exam to test your child’s head-and-neck range of motion, balance, eye movement and neurocognitive ability.

-There is not a single test to diagnose a concussion, but your child’s primary care provider may assess your child’s condition by a combination of tests.
-For example, your child may be asked to play a memory game that challenges his “delayed recall” ability.
-Or, your child may be asked to take a computerized test to better understand how his brain is functioning.
+There is not a single test to diagnose a concussion, but your child’s primary care provider may assess your child’s condition with a combination of tests.
+A physical exam will include eye tracking and balance tests.
+Cognitive testing can also help diagnose a concussion.
+Your child may be asked to play a memory game that challenges their “delayed recall” ability.
+Or, your child may be asked to take a computerized test to better understand how their brain is functioning.

 Primary care providers will use all of the information they have gathered to diagnose and manage your child’s concussion.

-Your child should see her primary care provider if you think she has a concussion.
+Your child should see their primary care provider if you think they have a concussion.
 The primary care provider can discuss symptoms and help you create a plan.
-CHOP Primary Care physicians are located in more than 30 communities across Southeastern Pennsylvania and New Jersey, and are especially equipped with training and diagnostic support tools for concussion.
+CHOP Primary Care physicians are located in more than 30 locations across Southeastern Pennsylvania and New Jersey, and are especially equipped with training and diagnostic support tools for concussion.

 Physical recovery